fabricius1/fabricius1/README.md

 ## Hello there!
 My name is Fabrício Barbacena
-## I'm a Python / Django Software Developer and Data Analyst
+## I'm an Certified Azure Data Engineer (DP-203) and Python / Django Software Developer

 ##